-- The beneficiaries and the effect of our engagement. - The purpose of our engagement. - The direct benefits which flow from our chosen purpose. - How the benefits are (will be) demonstrated.
+- The beneficiaries and the effect of our engagement. - The purpose of our engagement. - The direct benefits which flow from our chosen purpose. - How the benefits are (or will be) demonstrated. - How the engagement / benefits fulfil the Foundation's charitable purposes.